Closeness doesn’t count.

-I get a surprising amount of push-back on this, but the simple truth remains: while it might stop some, it’s nothing you can count on to be 100% effective.
+I get a surprising amount of pushback on this, but the truth remains: while it might stop some, it’s nothing you can count on to be 100% effective.

-Keyloggers are a form of malware that record your keystrokes so as to capture things like your login usernames and passwords so that hackers can then get into your accounts.
+Keyloggers are a form of malware that record your keystrokes to capture things like your login usernames and passwords so hackers can get into your accounts.
 Let’s look at the path of keystrokes from your finger to your computer to see the various ways your keystrokes can be intercepted and logged.

 The keyboard connection

-Typically, when you type a key on your keyboard, a microprocessor within it sends signals via the cable connecting your keyboard to your computer.
+Typically, when you type a key, a microprocessor within the keyboard sends signals via the cable connecting it to your computer.

-Here we encounter the very first point of vulnerability.
-No, not the microprocessor in the keyboard (technically possible, but exceptionally unlikely) – but the cable, or rather, what the cable plugs into.
+Here, we encounter the first point of vulnerability.
+No, not the microprocessor in the keyboard (technically possible, but exceptionally unlikely) — but the cable, or rather, the socket the cable plugs into.

-Particularly lucrative targets are public computers, where someone comes along and actually installs a physical device between the computer and keyboard – a device that intercepts and logs every keystroke entered.
-Sometime later they come back, remove the device, and take with it all the information users of that computer entered.
+Public computers are particularly lucrative targets.
+Someone comes along and installs a physical device between the computer and keyboard: a device that intercepts and logs every keystroke entered.
+Sometime later, they come back, remove the device, and take with it all the information users of that computer entered.

-As it turns out, wireless keyboards can be worse.
+Wireless keyboards can be worse.
 Wireless keyboards actually broadcast the keystrokes you’re typing.
-Any receiver within range can “listen in”.
-Wireless keyboards do encrypt their data, so in theory, the information should be safe, but the quality of the encryption can vary, based on the age of the keyboard and the vendor.
+Any receiver within range can listen in.
+Wireless keyboards encrypt their data, so in theory, the information should be safe, but the quality of the encryption varies based on the age and vendor of the keyboard.
 In addition, the concept of “in range” turns out to be much further than most people think, particularly for a thief with equipment dedicated and tuned to this purpose.

-The good news is that your on-screen keyboard actually does protect you against these two specific types of keyboard-related threats.
-By using the on-screen keyboard, you’re bypassing those components of the keyboard hardware that could be compromised.
+The good news is that an on-screen keyboard protects you against these specific types of keyboard-related threats.
+By using an on-screen keyboard, you’re bypassing those components of keyboard hardware that could be compromised.

 The bad news is that hardware-based keyloggers are rare.
 Much more common are software-based threats.